devareus/Eclectic-Token-Sniper/README.md

 For bug reports, feedback or help, use the Issues functionality here on Github, send an email to [devareus@protonmail.com](devareus@protonmail.com) or join the
 Telegram channel at [http://t.me/EclecticTokenSniper](http://t.me/EclecticTokenSniper).

-A 7.5% developer fee is paid on all profits above 0.01 BNB.
+A 7.5% developer fee is paid on all profits above 0.01 base tokens (BNB in the BSC, MATIC on Polygon, etc)

 If you want to support further development of this sniper you can send a donation on Ethereum or BSC to: